shotgunsoftware/developer.shotgunsoftware.com/docs/en/learning_content/toolkit_basics_guides/editing_app_setting.md

 Wait for the Shotgun menu to fully load; if you have a slow internet connection this would be the time to run the configuration that makes you that perfect shot of espresso with just the right amount of crema.

-Once Maya and Shotgun are fully loaded, the File Open dialog box will open automatically.
-When launching an app from Shotgun Desktop the Environment that is loaded is the Project Environment.
-The Environments that are identified in the Default Configuration are `project`, `scene`, `shot`, `shot_step`, `asset`, `asset_step`.
-Environments are automatically loaded based on what functions are being performed.
+Once Maya and Shotgun are fully loaded, the **File Open** dialog box will open automatically.
+When launching an app from Shotgun Desktop the default environment that is loaded is the Maya Project Environment.
+The pipeline steps that are identified in the Default Configuration are `project`, `scene`, `shot`, `shot_step`, `asset`, `asset_step`.
+Environments are automatically loaded based on what tasks are being performed within specific software.

 **Step 10:** Click on the **Assets** tab in the left pane of the File Open dialog box.
 Select any asset inside the folder displayed in the search results.